There is much more that can be added to

 Youth Interested in Politics was organized in 1958, with

 Russell Christianson as the advisor.
-The group quickly
+Although they

 broke up into Republican and Democratic factions.
 By